MariaSorensen/SQL_FilmQueries/README.md

 3a.
 You want to keep a description of each actor.
 You don't think you will be performing queries on a description, so create a column in the table actor named description and use the data type BLOB (Make sure to research the type BLOB, as the difference between it and VARCHAR are significant).

 3b.
-Very quickly you realize that entering descriptions for each actor is too much effort.
-Delete the description column.
+Delete the description column.(Entering descriptions for each actor is too much effort.

 4a.
 List the last names of actors, as well as how many actors have that last name.